CodeNow/blog/_posts/2016-03-27-the-versatility-of-docker-compose.md

   ...
 ```

-##### Option 3:

-Option number three is to have one global Compose file and use remote builds instead of images.
+**Option number three** is to have one global Compose file and use remote builds instead of images.
 This way Compose will *build* and *run* the whole stack.

 ```yaml
 version: '2'